 It is here that Prophet Abraham questions the polytheistic nature of the worship he sees around him.
 From the beginning we understand that Abraham was aware of the extraordinary power of God and innately understood that stone and wooden idols had no power what so ever.

 After questioning the validity of worshiping celestial bodies, Abraham finds himself compelled to destroy the idols in his village.
-He implores his father to change his ways but finds himself at the mercy of an angry crowd intent on burning him in a fire.
+He implores his father to change his ways; but he finds himself at the mercy of an angry crowd intent on burning him in a fire.

 At this point God demonstrates His power and makes the fire cool.
 Abraham emerging unscathed must have been a compelling and humbling sight.